dsalomoni/bdp2-2023/containers/README.md

 docker-compose start
 ```

 Verify with `docker ps` that the containers are up and running.
 Open up the page `http://VM1_public_ip:8080/` and you should get the Wordpress set-up page.
 Take care of the security group, as explained during the course.
-Notice that if you are on AlmaWifi, port 8080 outgoing from your laptop may be blocked; in that case, change the `port` directive on the compose file to `80:80`.
+Notice that if you are on AlmaWifi, port 8080 outgoing from your laptop may be blocked; in that case, change the `port` directive in the compose file to `80:80` and open the page `http://VM1_public_ip:80/` instead.

 Stop the application stack with: